04 Nov, 2019 How to ensure de-colonisation doesn’t become de-Christianisatian

-The core of the answer is very simple: Firstly, as Christians, we must demonstrate through our lives and words the sincerity of our efforts to understanding and honour this agreement (Te Tiriti), which was made before God.
-Our actions, attitudes and words will support the view that Christianity has value for our nation into the future!
+The core of the answer is very simple: Firstly, as Christians, we must demonstrate through our lives and words the sincerity of our efforts to understand and honour this agreement (Te Tiriti) which was made before God.
+Our actions, attitudes and words will help to bring a feeling of peace with the Christian faith which we represent.

 But – secondly, we must WORK to make the history of the pre-colonisation period of our history famous!

-This is a tangible strategy – but won’t happen by itself!
+This is a tangible strategy – and won’t happen by itself!